 - Phi Sigma Iota International Foreign Language Honor Society

-Students of Spanish are encouraged to participate in semesters abroad.
-LaClaire Atkins, a double major in Spanish and religion, spent a full academic year studying in Toledo, Spain at La Universidad Jose Ortega y Gasset.
+Students of Hispanic Studies are encouraged to participate in semesters abroad.
+LaClaire Atkins, a double major in Hispanic Studies and religion, spent a full academic year studying in Toledo, Spain at La Universidad Jose Ortega y Gasset.

-The introductory, intermediate, and advanced courses in Spanish develop the necessary skills in listening, reading, and writing that allow students to study Spanish texts in the original language.
+The introductory, intermediate, and advanced courses in Hispanic Studies develop the necessary skills in listening, reading, and writing that allow students to study Spanish texts in the original language.
 These courses adhere to a student-centered, communication-oriented teaching approach, where students practice Spanish in everyday contexts.

 - Spanish Peninsular Culture